 When dads take paternity leave, the whole family benefits.
 Researchers know this and so do a growing number of families.
-Unfortunately, cultural norms often prevent fathers from taking time to be with their newborn babies.
+France recently doubled their paid parental leave plan (new fathers will now receive 28 days, up from 14).
+And while we hope this trend continues worldwide, unfortunately, cultural norms often prevent fathers from taking time to be with their newborn babies.
 Companies don't always offer paid parental leave to men, and even when they do, some men don't feel they can justify taking it.
 But if we want fathers to be equal parents, they need an equal opportunity to parent in those early weeks and months.

-That's why we love to see high-profile fathers talking about paternity leave.
+That's why we love to see notable fathers talking about paternity leave.
 By showing the world that they're playing this important role in raising their children, they can change attitudes everywhere.

 Murphy was an infielder for the New York Mets in 2014 when his wife gave birth to their son Noah by C-section just before the first game of the season.
 He flew to Florida to be with his family, and was actually criticized by some for missing two games.